ZoinerTejada/hdinsight-docs/hdinsight-iterative-data-exploration.md

 ![High-level view of the iterative exploration model](./media/hdinsight-iterative-data-exploration/use-case.png)

-Text files and compressed binary files can be loaded directly into the cluster storage, while stream data will usually need to be collected and handled by a suitable stream capture mechanism (see Collecting and loading data into HDInsight for more information).
+Text files and compressed binary files can be loaded directly into the cluster storage, while stream data will usually need to be collected and handled by a suitable stream capture mechanism (see [Upload data for Hadoop jobs in HDInsight](hdinsight-upload-data.md) for more information).
 The output data may be combined with other datasets within your visualization and reporting tools to augment the information and to provide comparisons, as you will see later in this topic.

 When using HDInsight for iterative data exploration, you will often do so as an interactive process.
 For example, you might use the Power Query add-in for Excel to submit a query to an HDInsight cluster and wait for the results to be returned, usually within a few seconds or even a few minutes.
 You can then modify and experiment with the query to optimize the information it returns.